geeksoflondon/trip/tobring.markdown

 ###Other

 What ever you like but you will need to be able to carry it all the way to Delft.
+Their are no shops nearby the Armoury with the town centre being about a 20 minute walk.

 ###Questions?